 There are a variety of products that can be used as the pan for a rat cage.
 It's best if the pan is at least 2" high, and 3-4" is better, to prevent litter from being kicked out of the cage.
 The bottoms of some of the new large plastic storage containers can work well.
 You can order plastic pans from Stewart Sales at 800-452-9340.
 A pan 24" X 30" is only $10.
 The only drawback is that the pans are not quite 2" tall.
 You can also have pans custom made at a metal shop (ask them to roll the edges--they'll know what this means).
 I suggest a rectangular cage be at least 15" X 30" X 14" high.
 This height will provide space for a wheel and/or various hanging toys.

 You can use either 1/2" square hardware cloth or 1" square mesh to make this cage.
 You must use the smaller mesh if you plan to house baby rats in the cage, but the 1" mesh is fine for adults.
-DO NOT use 1" X 1/2" mesh, which can trap a rat's foot.
-Shelves must be made of 1/2" square mesh.
+DO NOT use 1" X ½" mesh for raised floors, as it can trap a rat’s foot.
+Shelves must be made of ½" or ¼" square mesh.
 Cage clips are an easy way to put a cage together and can be purchased at hardware stores.
 Have someone at the hardware store show you how to use them.
 However, you have to either buy or borrow a special tool to bend them around the wire.
 Cage clips do not close tightly around the 1/2" square hardware cloth, but still work, and because they don't close tightly can also be used for door hinges.
 Please read all the instructions before buying any materials, and inspect any hardware cloth before buying to make sure it's straight and regular.

 Materials